-Kelly Ripa ‘Crying’ Over Throwback Photo With Mark Consuelos And Daughter Lola
+Kelly Ripa ‘Crying’ Over Throwback Photo With Mark Consuelos And Daughter, Lola

 Fans are loving the adorable throwback

-“Congratulations to all!!,” one user commented.
+“Congratulations to all!!” one user commented.

-“Cannot believe that’s her!!,” another said.
+“Cannot believe that’s her!!” another said.

-Lola Grace was born in June 2001 and turned 18 this year.
-Just before her 18th birthday, doting mom Kelly took to her Instagram Story to share photos from her high school graduation, per E News!.
+Lola Grace was born in June of 2001, and turned 18-years-old this year.
+Just before her 18th birthday, doting mom Kelly took to her Instagram Story to share photos from her high school graduation, per E!
+News.

-According to Lola’s own Instagram account, which is set to private, the daughter of Ripa and Consuelos isn’t headed too far from her parents, as she seems to say she is enrolled in New York University Tisch School of the Arts’ Clive Davis Institute of Recorded Music and will graduate in 2023.
+According to Lola’s own Instagram account, which is set to private, the daughter of Ripa and Consuelos isn’t headed too far from her parents, as she seems to say she is enrolled in NYU Tisch School of the Arts’ Clive Davis Institute of Recorded Music, and will graduate in 2023.

-Mom Kelly, who is 48-years-old and father Mark, who is is the same age, are parents to three children including daughter Lola Grace, 18, and sons Michael Joseph, 22, and Joaquin Antonio, 16.
+Mom Kelly and father Mark, who are both 48-years-old, are parents to three children, including daughter Lola Grace, 18, and sons Michael Joseph, 22, and Joaquin Antonio, 16.

-The photo Ripa posted Thursday was not the first throwback that the actress, who began hosting her daytime talkshow in 2001, posted recently.
+The photo Ripa posted Thursday was not the first throwback that the actress, who began hosting her daytime talk show in 2001, posted recently.
 Last week, Ripa took to her social media profile to share a more-recent throwback from 2012.

 In that photo, Ripa clung onto husband Mark on a red carpet.
 Ripa joked that 2012 was the “year of the mustache,” as her husband can be seen wearing some facial hair on his upper lip.

 Ripa was quick to point out to her 2.4 million fans that she was referring to her husband’s mustache, as she said hers was “not pictured” in the 7-year-old photograph.